 - The greater the search range of the Find events prior to exec. option (the number of minutes prior to the Receive JP1 Event job starting that are included in its scope), the longer it takes to search for events that occurred prior to executing the Receive JP1 Event job.
 The search will also take longer if a large number of JP1 events occurred in the specified search range.
-We recommend that you specify the smallest possible value (at most 10 minutes) as the search range. - The receive JP1 Event job acquires JP1 events from the JP1/Base event database.
+Therefore, we recommend that you specify the smallest possible value (at most 10 minutes) as the search range. - The receive JP1 Event job acquires JP1 events from the JP1/Base event database.
 Therefore, even if JP1 events are generated within the event search range defined in a Receive JP1 Event job, the Receive JP1 Event job will not detect the events if the event database is changed and the JP1 events to be searched for are deleted from the event database.
 If there is a possibility that JP1 events to be searched for will be deleted from the event database, in the Find events prior to exec. option, specify the shortest possible time for the search range defined in the Receive JP1 Event job, and configure the operation settings so that monitored events are generated within the search range.
-If JP1 events to be searched for continue to be deleted from the event database, see the JP1/Base User's Guide. - For Receive JP1 Event jobs that use the Find events prior to exec. option, if the number of JP1 events subject to searching is large, CPU usage increases and the execution of other jobs is delayed.
+If JP1 events to be searched for continue to be deleted from the event database, see the JP1/Base User's Guide. - For the JP1 event reception monitoring job that uses the Find events prior to exec. option, if there are many JP1 events in the search range, the following problems might occur: - CPU usage increases. - The JP1 event reception monitoring job requires a long time to terminate. - The JP1 event reception monitoring job ends abnormally.

 Accordingly, use the Find events prior to exec. option only when monitoring a limited number of specific JP1 events.
 Do not use the Find events prior to exec. option when monitoring events that can be generated in large quantities or that can be generated repeatedly.
 If searching many JP1 events is necessary, specify detailed monitoring conditions for the Receive JP1 Event job to filter the JP1 events that will be searched or else narrow the search range when you specify the Find events prior to exec. option.
+If searching many JP1 events is necessary, specify detailed monitoring conditions for the JP1 event reception monitoring job to filer the JP1 events that will be searched.
+Alternatively, reduce the search range specified when you specify the Find events prior to exec. option.